 Property Code Section 5.073(a)(4) prohibits forfeiture of a buyer’s down payment or option fee if a monthly payment is late.
 This is an important change, because it codifies what judges and juries have been saying for quite some time.
 They hate forfeitures.
 The trend is to view any substantial forfeiture as unreasonable and unconscionable, whether within the context of an executory contract or not, if it results in a consumer losing either a large down payment or the home itself.

 The Reality of the Courtroom

-Note that pretending an executory contract is something else by re-naming it will fool no one.
-A judge and jury may even be angry with an investor-seller who tries to pull a fast one with overly clever verbiage—and therefore more inclined to consider a finding of fraud, which brings the prospect of treble damages plus attorney fees.
+A judge or jury may even be angry with a seller who tries to pull a fast one with overly-clever conveyance documents that pretend to be something other than an executory contract—and may therefore be more inclined to consider a finding of fraud and treble damages plus attorney fees.